Terms of Reference

 - a representative from the Board of Royal College Canada International;

-- Fellows in good standing; and others as deemed appropriate.
+- Fellows of the Royal College; and others as deemed

 Key Competencies and Characteristics

 Generally, committee members should possess the following key competencies and characteristics:

 - Demonstrated knowledge of Royal College accreditation standards;